 Sarfartoq Rare Earth Elements Project

-- Nd and Pr make up 25% of the Total Rare Earth Oxides (TREO)
+- High ratio of Nd and Pr at 25%-40% of Total Rare Earth Oxides (TREO)

 - Metallurgical flowsheet includes bastnaesite and monazite flotation, leaching, acid bake solvent extraction and precipitation to produce a 42-45% carbonatite product.